bkoz/3d-image-classification/README.md

 - Run the `01-inference-3d-image-classification` notebook.
 - Find the notebook cell with `predict` function and modify the `url` variable to point to the route that was created.
   - `echo $(oc get route mymodel-mygroup -o jsonpath='{.spec.host}')/api/v1.0/predictions`
-- Run the notebook and make a few predictions.
+- Run the notebook and select a study to make a few predictions to trigger Seldon activity.

-Make a few predictions to trigger Seldon activity, wait 30 seconds, then try the same curl as above.
-There should be some Seldon entries now.
+Within 30 seconds or so there should be Seldon entries in the Prometheus database.

 ```
 curl -X GET $(oc get route mymodel-mygroup -o jsonpath='{.spec.host}')/prometheus